Bigger, Tama_0012_2021

 Lee is retired from the law firm of Reno and Cavanaugh, which he founded in 1977.
 His legal practice consisted of counseling Public Housing Authorities and developers of public and assisted affordable housing throughout the U.S. on the development of their housing.
 Lee and his wife Gina met in the US Peace Corps in Liberia, West Africa and have lived in Capitol Hill since 1969.
 Both served on the Board of Capitol Hill Day School as well as other nonprofit boards.
 Lee has degrees from Western Michigan University and Howard University School of Law.
 Lee has served on Capitol Hill Village's Governance Committee since 2020 and on the Selection Committee that recommended the hiring of current Capitol Hill Village Executive Director, Judy Berman.

-Susan Sedgewick
+Susan Sarfati

 Geoff Lewis